-ARCHIVE has partnered with Article25, an award-winning UK non-profit architectural organization that designs, builds, and manages projects centered on disaster relief and poverty alleviation.
+Together with Article25, an award-winning UK non-profit architectural organization that designs, builds, and manages projects centered on disaster relief and poverty alleviation, we have formed the largest architectural aid organization on the planet.

 Founded in 2006, Article25 has a diverse portfolio of projects ranging from designing and building structures for small community-based organizations to large-scale master planning projects for international NGOs.
 The organization has worked to lessen the effects of cyclic poverty and natural disasters with projects in places such as: Haiti, India, Pakistan, and most recently Burma.